-You may do an externship as a necessary requirement for completing your certificate or professional training program, but your externship can be far more than something you simply check off from a list of requirements.
-It is an opportunity to learn a lot, make valuable connections, and get a head start for when you enter the job market.
+An externship is far more than something you simply check off from a list of requirements.
+It is an opportunity to learn a lot, make valuable connections, and get a head start when you enter the job market.

-It is easy to coast through an externship without getting much out of it, but putting in a bit of extra effort can be well worth it.
-Here are some tips for impressing your coworkers and supervisor, learning the skills you need, and making the most out of your externship.
+Here are five tips for impressing your coworkers and supervisor(s), learning the skills you need, and making the most out of your externship.

 For a better picture of what to expect, contact previous externs.
-In the semester before your externship or in the weeks or month leading up to it, make a list of objectives with your supervisor.
-That way, you can hit the ground running and try to prevent suprises.
+In the semester before your externship – or in the weeks or months leading up to it – make a list of expectations with your supervisor.
+That way, you can hit the ground running and try to prevent surprises.

-Communicate regularly with your supervisor.
+Communicate regularly with your supervisor and co-workers.
 Ask for feedback, and discuss mutual expectations.
-Also, make it a point to network within the company and with people who work with the company.
+Make it a point to network with people who work with the company.
 Identify which people you believe can help you learn, and approach them for information and advice.
 It’s helpful to set goals such as meeting (virtually or in-person) a certain number of people each week.

 Professionalism is one skill you can learn far better in an externship than in a classroom.
-It starts with dressing appropriately for the company culture rather than wearing your sweatpants to class.
-Also, be polite and respectful to everyone.
+It starts with dressing appropriately for the company culture and adhering to all the organization’s guidelines.
+Always be polite and respectful to everyone.

 Responsibility is another important component of professionalism.
-Take pride in your work; don’t just think about it as something to get done like you might think about doing a research paper at school.
+Take pride in your work; don’t just think about it as something to get done as you might think about doing a research paper at school.
 Show others they can depend on you for high-quality work delivered on time.
-Strive to become the “go-to” person.
+Strive to become a “go-to” person.

 Towards the end of your externship, think about your future.
-If you are happy with your current company, think about how you can build a future with it, whether that means landing a paid permanent position or keeping up strong connections.
-Otherwise, look around at other companies and begin making contacts that can help you get there.
+If you are happy with your current organization, think about how you can build a future with it, whether that means landing a paid permanent position or keeping up strong connections.
+Otherwise, look around at other organizations and begin making contacts that can help you get there.

 An externship can be far more than a program requirement from your school.
 With some planning, you can make the most out of your externship to gain skills, make connections, and improve your career prospects.